bpampuch/pdfmake/README.md

 * support for complex, multi-level (nested) structures,
 * helper methods for opening/printing/downloading the generated PDF.

-## Getting Started (preliminary version)
+## Getting Started

-The following refers to pdfmake 0.1.2 (not available yet at github).
+*warning! links to the documentation do NOT work yet*

 This document will walk you through the basics of pdfmake and will show you how to create PDF files in the browser.
 If you're interested in server-side printing, read [getting started with pdfMake under NodeJS](NodeGettingStarted).